Quick overview:

 How to register a new building in the Land Registry

-If your new building has an area larger than 16 m2, it will need to be registered in the Land Registry.
-In addition to the traditional application for entry into the Land Registry, you will need to attach other documents.
+If your new building has more than 16 m2 of built-up area and up to 4.5 m in height, it will need to be registered in the Land Registry.
+In addition to the traditional application for entry into the Land Registry, you will need to attach additional documents.
 Specifically, this will include:

-- Ageometric plan of the new building: this must show the perimeter of the building.
+- A geometric plan of the new building.
 The plan will be drawn up by an officially certified surveyor.

 - Builder’s declaration: in this, the builder must confirm that the construction has been carried out in accordance with the project documentation submitted to the building authority.